 2010: Chinese is the third most commonly spoken language in U.S. foodservice operations, following English and Spanish.
 In many areas of the U.S., food safety educators only speak English and so it is difficult for them to effectively train Chinese speaking foodservice workers.
 This website was designed to help food safety educators reach this important group Chinese-speaking foodservice workers.

 The website contains six interactive activities and songs for foodservice workers plus presentations and teaching tools to prepare workers for certification exams.
 Available in English, Mandarin, and Cantonese

 Eat Move Learn

-Eat, Move, Learn enables you to take up this important current issue while also addressing national academic standards for sixth grade science... all in a way that comes alive in the classroom.
-Eat, Move, Learn is organized around the idea that we must "balance" the energy we take in through our food and the energy we spend in physical activity.
-Eat, Move, Learn helps you and your class to analyze the problems of food and fitness, find promising solutions to energy imbalance, and design a study to test your ideas.
+2007: Eat, Move, Learn enabled teachers to explore this important issue while also addressing national academic standards for sixth grade science...all in a way that comes alive in the classroom.
+Eat, Move, Learn was organized around the idea that we must "balance" the energy we take in through our food and the energy we spend in physical activity.
+Eat, Move, Learn helped teachers and students analyze the problems of food and fitness, find promising solutions to energy imbalance, and designing a study to test their ideas.

 Tasty Solutions for Diabetes